luc-tielen/Cure/README.md

 The command "mix cure.bootstrap" generates a basic Makefile (in ./c_src/) that handles the compilation of all your C-code.
 This file is only generated if it doesn't exist yet so it's safe to add modifications for when your C-files need extra includes to compile properly.

-The command "mix cure.make" uses the Makefile to compile all your C-code.
+The command "mix cure.make" uses the Makefile to compile all your C/C++ code.

 ## More information regarding Ports